+Respondent has stated that he does not desire oral argument of the issues now before this Court.
 Pursuant to R.A.P.
-10(c)(6), oral argument is necessary as the dispositive issues would be significantly aided by oral argument.
-Petitioner requests that the Court set this matter for argument because the case involves a result against the weight of the evidence and is deserving of the attention of these Justices of the Intermediate Court of Appeals.
+10(c)(6), Petitioner reasserts that oral argument of the dispositive issues is not only proper, but that it will also assist this Court.
+Petitioner again requests that this Court set this matter for oral argument because the case involves a result that was against the weight of the evidence and because it is deserving of the attention of these Justices of the Intermediate Court of Appeals.